-The threats are all around us: Phishing, hacking, denial of service attacks, identity theft, viruses and credit card fraud.
+The threats are all around us: Phishing, hacking, denial of service attacks, Squirrels in Attic, identity theft, viruses and credit card fraud.
 It is clear that the guys won’t ever let up, never stop looking for ways to take advantage of people – unless we do something dramatic to thwart them eternally.

 So here they are, solutions that are cheap or FREE!
 That will help protect you, your privacy and your assets.